piotay/PFB-LOLA-seq/callingpeaksmd.md

 plt.axvline(x=200, color = 'green')
 ```
 ![](pfb_lola_seq/generatingfiles/callpeaksfigs/depthpernt_ATACseq.png)

-perhaps we could increase the depth threshold for a peak to 200 or so (green) from 20 (red)
+Perhaps we could increase the depth threshold for a peak to 200 or so (green) from 20 (red)